oldwomanjosiah/comfy/README.md

 *comfy* is a cross-platform command script manager / runner tool, which allows you to run commands in the command line itself, but being these predefined in a portable and universal *.comfy* file.
 *.comfy* files are plain text, but with some arguments so *comfy parser* understands what do you want to do.

+## System Clauses

+Comfy allows you to write system independant scripts while minimizing code reproduction by allowing you to arbitrarily specialize sections of the script which are system dependant, while using cross platform code for sections that are not.

 ```
 // this is a comment
 > linux